ros2/design/articles/cross_compilation_build_tools_design.md

 ```

 - A new colcon mixin for each known platform, which adds options to the colcon
-  build task for using asysroot generated using `cc-setup-sysroot`, by using
+  build task for using a sysroot generated with `cc-setup-sysroot`, by using
   the same path conventions.
-  For example from a ROS 2 overlay workspace on a
+  For example, from a ROS 2 overlay workspace on a
   developer workstation, the following command would cross-compile the packages
   in the workspace up to a package `performance_test` for the platform
   specified.